Adam4lexander/Spoke/README.md

 - **Modules** are damaged, destroyed, repaired, disabled and reconfigured on the fly
 - Cockpit displays reflect functionality — based on which **Modules** are mounted, powered, and still operational

-This game has brutal requirements for dynamic, eventful logic.<br>
+This game has brutal requirements for dynamic, eventful logic.
 For 6 years I tried to build an architecture that brought sanity to this chaos.

-**Spoke is the crystallized form of everything I've learned.**<br>
-Once it emerged in this form, all the complexity of my previous code evaporated.<br>
+**Spoke is the crystallized form of everything I've learned.** Once it emerged in this form, all the complexity of my previous code evaporated.
 Suddenly, building a modular-vehicle immersive simulator felt easy.

-I believe Spoke is a general-purpose pattern for game programming with huge potential.<br>
-It works across all code domains.<br>
-It’s useful in any project, but it shines as complexity grows.<br>
+I believe Spoke is a general-purpose pattern for game programming with huge potential.
+It works across all code domains.
+It’s useful in any project, but it shines as complexity grows.
 The more deeply systems interact, the more value Spoke provides.

 ---